vlj8008/PhonebookApp/README.md

-# PhonebookApp
+# Phonebook App

- Phonebook App allowing user to enter, edit or delete phone numbers etc. GUI made using Tkinter
+ An app allowing user to enter, edit or delete phone numbers etc.

+ ## Description

+ App made using python, GUI made using Tkinter module.